KHP-Informatics/PRSice/README.md

 *********************

 ### PRSice: [Dockerised](https://www.docker.com/) for your polygenic pleasure!
-Here we provide a Docker image of PRSice v1.1, for you to run on your Windows or Mac or Linux box.
+Here we provide a Docker image of PRSice v1.1 for you to run on your Windows or Mac or Linux box.

-_Why?_ ...
+>_Why?_ ...
 So you can run it on any system!!!

 **Dockered by:** Stephen Newhouse <stepen.j.newhouse@gmail.com>
 linkedin: uk.linkedin.com/pub/dr-stephen-newhouse/29/89a/11a/